abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 We need to develop these essential skills so that they permeate every aspect of our practice, no matter where we are or what we are doing.
 As Ajahn Chah and so many other teachers have often said, “The Dhamma of the Buddhas is everywhere.
-We don’t have to go to the Pāḷi Canon to find it.
+We don’t have to go to the Pāli Canon to find it.
 We don’t have to be sitting in a monastery to find it.”
 It’s the ability we have to recognize and see the truth, to see the way things truly are.
 It’s everywhere.
 We can connect with it, we can contact it,